shikhir-arora/karma-simple/README.md

 ## Requirements:

-> Node version v8.0.0+ (to check your node version, you can type  `node --version` - to update Node, you can use [nvm](http://nvm.sh) and `nvm install latest` or your package manager (like `apt-get` or `yum`) to update.
-As of v1.0.5, Node v8 is strictly required.
-The project will throw an error if Node is below v8.
+> Node version v9.0.0+ (to check your node version, you can type  `node --version` - to update Node, you can use [nvm](http://nvm.sh) and `nvm install latest` or your package manager (like `apt-get` or `yum`) to update.
+As of v2.0.0 (pre), Node v9 is strictly required with 10+ in ideal production.
+The project **will throw an error if Node is below v9.**

 > Git is also required.

 > MongoDB is required; more on this below.
 This is a requirement from v2.0.0 as we switched to Enmap with MongoDB as the provider.

 > `npm` manages the packages we need, which are found in `package.json` and are always kept up-to-date.
-This project uses discord.js v12.0-dev and requires **>=Node v8.x** or **Node v9.x** -- built with `npm` version 5.6.0.
+This project uses discord.js v12.0-dev and requires **>=Node v9.x** or **Node v10.x** -- built with npm (currently at `6.1.0` at the time of this update)

- - the above which are handled by `npm` and/or with our [macOS/Linux installer script](https://raw.githubusercontent.com/shikhir-arora/karma-simple/master/installer.sh) or [Windows installer script](https://raw.githubusercontent.com/shikhir-arora/karma-simple/master/installer.bat).
+ - The above which are handled by `npm` and/or with our [macOS/Linux installer script](https://raw.githubusercontent.com/shikhir-arora/karma-simple/master/installer.sh) or [Windows installer script](https://raw.githubusercontent.com/shikhir-arora/karma-simple/master/installer.bat).

+ - The script **doesn't** install MongoDB for you; but I'll hopefully get to writing a documentation about that/doing it for free on Atlas shortly.
+There's some information below.

 ---